Mission and History

 Funded by the grant, WIDA developed the 2004 WIDA English Language Proficiency Standards, which served as the basis for the ACCESS for ELLs test of English Language Proficiency.
 WIDA also created professional development workshops to support educators in the WIDA Consortium member states.

-Today, ACCESS for ELLs includes an online test.
-The ACCESS suite of offerings also includes Kindergarten ACCESS and WIDA Alternate ACCESS for students with significant cognitive disabilities.
+Today, the WIDA ACCESS suite of offerings includes and online test, Kindergarten ACCESS, and WIDA Alternate ACCESS for students with significant cognitive disabilities.
 Additional assessments offered include WIDA Screener and WIDA MODEL.

-The WIDA Consortium has grown from three states to 41 member states, territories and federal agencies.
-WIDA has also expanded to support Spanish language learners in grades K-12 with WIDA Español.
+The WIDA Consortium has grown from three states to 42 member states, territories and federal agencies.
+WIDA also supports educators of Spanish language learners in grades K-12 with WIDA Español.